SolidLine14/FCB-React-AWS/README.md

 ## A Free Coding Bootcamp project made in React and deployed in AWS.

-Created by (Your Name) Bellie Joe Jandusay
+Created by Bellie Joe Jandusay